-All ONCC examinations are accredited by the National Commission for Certifying Agencies (NCCA).
+All ONCC examination-based programs are accredited by the National Commission for Certifying Agencies (NCCA).
 However, three ONCC credentials – Advanced Oncology Certified Nurse (AOCN), Advanced Oncology Certified Clinical Nurse Specialist (AOCNS), and Certified Pediatric Oncology Nurse (CPON) – no longer offer an examination.
 The information below answers frequent questions about credentials for examinations that have been retired.

-Why is ONCC eliminating AOCN®, AOCNS®, and CPON® certification?
+Is ONCC eliminating AOCN®, AOCNS®, and CPON® certification?

 ONCC is not discontinuing the AOCN®, AOCNS®, or CPON® certification.
 Nurses who are currently AOCN®, AOCNS®, or CPON®-certified may continue to renew these certifications as long as the individual meets the renewal requirements.